 The following September, the group planted a whopping 8 tons of daffodil bulbs!
 With more and more plantings every year and the natural spread of daffodils, it’s estimated that there are about 2 million daffodils now blooming on the island of Nantucket.

 The garden club continues to plant bulbs, and you’ll see the sunny flowers along roadways and bike paths across the island.
 The Garden Club also works with local schools to help students plant their daffodils and enter the flowers in the spring Flower Show.

 As the daffodils bloomed and multiplied, the festival grew as well.
 From the Daffodil Flower Show to an antique car parade, art shows, contests, the famous ‘Sconset picnic, window decorating, a pet show, tours, the Daffy Hat Contest, Children’s Parade, Morris Dancers, lectures, and more!

-Not only is it a fun activity for the whole family, but you’ll also have a great time seeing what other folks are up to in their daffy best!
-The same goes for the Dress Daffy Show; don your brightest and most elaborate daffodil-inspired hat creation and join in the fun!
+The parades fun spectator events for the whole family, you’ll have a great time seeing what other folks are up to in their daffy best.
+Or don your brightest and most elaborate daffodil-inspired hat creation and join in the fun!
 If you need help in making a stunning hat you can join the “Flower Crown Party” at the dreamland Theater on Thursday April 27th and create your own.

 They note that deer and rabbits leave the daffodils alone and that they thrive in the island’s well-drained soils.
 They also have great input on which varieties you’ll want to plant in the fall for early, mid, and late-season blooms and daffodils with stunning and unique blooms!

 However, if you’re celebrating the festival this year, be sure to get out and enjoy the cheerful flowers blooming across the island.
 The wonderful thing about the daffodils is their perennial nature.
-They just keep coming back, just like the Nantucket Daffodil Festival!
+They keep coming back, just like the Nantucket Daffodil Festival!